culture

 When people talk about America’s closest allies, they often focus on politics, trade, or military partnerships.
 But what about cultural DNA, the deep similarities in demographics, politics, infrastructure, and everyday life?
 According to the Country Similarity Index, a data-driven ranking that compares nations across five major dimensions, the United States’ closest cultural cousin is its neighbour to the north, Canada, with a striking similarity score of 79.2.

-Maps / 9 weeks ago
+Culture / 10 weeks ago